-- (1) Consists of (i) 16,511,787 shares of common stock held by Point 406 Ventures I, L.P. ("Ventures I L.P."), (ii) 80,464 shares of common stock held by Point 406 Ventures I-A, L.P. ("Ventures I-A L.P."), and (iii) 975,375 shares of common stock held by Point203X2SPV, LLC ("SPV LLC" and, together with Ventures I L.P. and Ventures I-A L.P., the "Point 406 Ventures Funds"). .406 Ventures I GP, L.P. ("Ventures GP") is the general partner of each of Ventures I L.P. and Ventures II-A L.P. and the manager of SPV LLC. .406 Ventures I GP, LLC is the general partner of Ventures GP.
+- (1) Consists of (i) shares of common stock held by Point 406 Ventures I, L.P. ("Ventures I L.P."), (ii) shares of common stock held by Point 406 Ventures I-A, L.P. ("Ventures I-A L.P."), and (iii) shares of common stock held by Point203X2SPV, LLC ("SPV LLC" and, together with Ventures I L.P. and Ventures I-A L.P., the "Point 406 Ventures Funds"). .406 Ventures I GP, L.P. ("Ventures GP") is the general partner of each of Ventures I L.P. and Ventures II-A L.P. and the manager of SPV LLC. .406 Ventures I GP, LLC is the general partner of Ventures GP.
 Maria Cirino and Liam Donohue are the managing members of .406 Ventures I GP, LLC and, as a result, may be deemed to share voting and investment power with respect to the shares held by the Point 406 Ventures Funds.
-The mailing address of each of the entities identified in this footnote is 470 Atlantic Ave., 12th Floor, Boston, MA 02110.
-The number and percentage of shares shown in the table above as beneficially owned by Point 406 Ventures after this offering does not reflect any shares of common stock that may be purchased pursuant to the issuer-directed allocation discussed elsewhere in this prospectus under "Certain Relationships and Related Party Transactions-Participation in this Offering." - (2) Nexus India Management II, L.P. ("Nexus Management") is the general partner of Nexus India Capital II, L.P. ("Nexus Capital").
+The mailing address of each of the entities identified in this footnote is 470 Atlantic Ave., 12th Floor, Boston, MA 02110. - (2) Nexus India Management II, L.P. ("Nexus Management") is the general partner of Nexus India Capital II, L.P. ("Nexus Capital").
 The general partner of Nexus Management is Nexus India Master Management I, Ltd. ("Nexus Master").
 Narendra K. Gupta, a member of our board of directors, holds sole voting and investment power in Nexus Master and, as a result, may be deemed to hold sole voting and investment power over the shares held by Nexus Capital.
 The registered office address for each of the entities identified in this footnote is c/o Conyers Trust Company (Cayman) Limited, Six, 2nd Floor, Cricket Square, Hutchins Drive, P.O.
 Box 2681, George Town, Grand Cayman, KY 1-111, Cayman Islands, and the mailing address for each such entity is 3000 Sand Hill Road, Building 1, Suite 260, Menlo Park, CA 94025. - (3) Avalon Ventures VII GP LLC ("Avalon GP") is the general partner of Avalon Ventures VII, LP ("Avalon LP").
 Kevin J. Kinsella and Stephen L. Tomlin are the managing members of Avalon Ventures GP and, as a result, may be deemed to share voting and investment power with respect to the shares held by Avalon LP.
 The mailing address of each of the entities identified in this footnote is 1134 Kline Street, La Jolla, CA 92037. - (4) Intel Capital Corporation ("Intel Capital") is a wholly owned subsidiary of Intel Corporation, a public company with common stock listed on the Nasdaq Global Select Market.
 For purposes of Rule 13d-3 under the Exchange Act, voting and investment power with respect to the shares of common stock held of record by Intel Capital are deemed to be held by Intel Corporation's nine-person board of directors.
-Decisions of Intel
+Decisions of Intel Corporation's board of directors are made by majority vote and, as a result, no individual director acting alone has the ability to exercise voting or investment power with respect to these shares.
+The mailing address of Intel